jmabrey/differ/README.txt

 	mvn vaadin:update-widgetset

-To compile as needed and run on local Jetty server
+To compile as needed and run on a local Jetty server

 	mvn jetty:run